Hello friend, in today’s article we will see what a clamp meter is, what its construction is, and what its working principle is.

 #4.
 Back Light Button: This is used to enable the LCD display to read any value displayed on the display in low light or dark.

 #5.
-Negative or Ground Input Terminal: Ground Input Terminal is used for connecting grounding or neutral of meter wire.
+Negative or Ground Input Terminal: Ground Input Terminal is used for connecting the grounding or neutral of meter wire.

 #6.
 Hold Button: The hold button mainly displays the final value on the LCD display.